keptn/tutorials/site/tutorials/snippets/07/quality-gates/simplenode/setupBasicQualityGate.md

 Uploading SLIs & SLOs alone is not enough.
 What we need are some tests, e.g: simple API performance tests that get executed by Keptn.
 After those tests are executed Keptn will evaluate the SLIs/SLOs for the timeframe of the test execution.

 Keptn comes with a JMeter-Service that can execute JMeter tests when a new deployment happened.
-In our tutorial we are however using the JMeter-Extended-Service as it gives us some more flexibilty with different workloads.
+In our tutorial we are however using the JMeter-Extended-Service as it gives us some more flexibility with different workloads.
 1. We simply "upgrade" from JMeter-Service to JMeter-Extended-Service by replacing the image:

 ```